Sven Lagerbring: Family

 Lagerbring married Maria Beata Lagercreutz in 1745; the couple had six children, four of whom died during his lifetime.
 His son Carl Lagerbring (1751–1822) was a count and government official.

 Memorials and legacy

 A bust of Lagerbring, made by the artist Albert von Stockenström, has stood on the University Square in Lund since 1907.
 The day of Lagerbring's death, 5 December, has carried the name Sven in The Swedish Almanac since 1901, in his honor.
+At the beginning of his career, Lagerbring proposed a pseudoscientific theory that Swedes were of Turkish origin, based on superficial similarities between the two languages and the fact that sources such as Ynglinga saga and Prose Edda states that Odin migrated to Sweden from a land called Tyrkland.
+This pseudohistorical theory was revised by Gustaf Noring in the 19th century, and popularized by various Turkish nationalists, fourth season of Kuruluş: Osman, and Nuance Party leader Mikail Yüksel in the 21st century.